tom-seddon/beeb_test_os/README.md

-back to the initial state, then do `SHIFT`+`M`, then follow [the memory test with options instructions below](#main-memory-test-with-options), selecting `Y` for the memory refresh mode, `L` for the memory region, and `00` for the ignore mask.
+back to the initial state, then do `SHIFT`+`M`, then follow [the memory test with options instructions below](#main-memory-test-with-options), selecting `Y` for the memory refresh mode, `L` for the memory region, and using `00` for the ignore mask.

 If you get an error from this, repeat the process, but this time, for the ignore mask, use the 2-digit value displayed on the failure screen.
 Keep going until you get a successful run, or until the ignore